All England Eleven

-The All-England Eleven (AEE) was an itinerant all-professional first-class cricket team created in 1846 by Nottinghamshire cricketer William Clarke.
-Widely known by its acronym AEE, it took advantage of opportunities offered by the newly developed railways to play against local teams throughout Great Britain and made its profit by receiving payments from the home clubs.
-In 1852, some players broke away from the AEE to form the United All-England Eleven (UEE).
-Similar enterprises were launched in the following years including the United North of England Eleven (UNEE) and Edgar Willsher's United South of England Eleven (USEE) which became strongly associated with WG Grace.
+The All England Eleven, widely known as the AEE, was an itinerant all-professional cricket team created in 1846 by Nottinghamshire bowler William Clarke.
+Widely known by its acronym AEE, it took advantage of opportunities offered by the newly developed railway network to play against local teams throughout Great Britain.
+It made its profit by receiving payments from the home clubs.
+The AEE teams were exceptionally strong, and so the local teams would play them in "odds" matches, usually 22 against the AEE's eleven—as such, the majority of AEE games do not have any claim to top-class standard.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)

+In 1852, some players broke away from the AEE to form the United All England Eleven (UEE).
+Similar enterprises were launched in the following years, including the United North of England Eleven (UNEE), and Ned Willsher's United South of England Eleven (USEE), which became a showcase for W. G. Grace.

 Clarke, as well as being the manager, was the captain of the AEE team until his death in 1856.
 He was succeeded by his Nottinghamshire colleague George Parr who agreed that the AEE and UEE should regularly play against each other, something that Clarke would not allow.
-In 1859, the first England national cricket team was formed as a composite of the AEE and the UEE to tour North America.
+Those matches were eleven-a-side and so were important from 1857 to 1863, and first-class from 1864 to the last in 1869.
+In 1859, the first England cricket team was formed as a composite of the AEE and the UEE to tour North America.

 With the rise of county cricket and the introduction of international cricket, the travelling elevens lost influence and popularity.
-The AEE gradually faded from the scene and had disappeared by 1880.
+The AEE gradually faded from the scene, and played its last match 29–30 May 1891 against a local team in Middlesbrough.